Reviewing Uses of Regulatory Compliance Monitoring: Results

-Moreover, we see that all the conformance checking studies relying on imperative techniques use quantitative measures for representing results and no qualification.
-In contrast, half of the declarative approaches employ qualitative measures and the other half quantitative ones.
-Additionally, both imperative and declarative techniques (ten of 22, respective five of 12) localize and show violations in, e.g., a process model less often.
-However, explanations and diagnoses appear to be relatively frequent (13 of 22, respective nine of twelve times) in declarative approaches.
-As to hybrid approaches, it is notable that all types of results are covered, and a focus seems to lie on qualifying and explaining diagnoses.
-Thus, it appears that the conformance checking technique chosen in the approaches is related to the results and their contextualization and, therefore, should be chosen with care.
+Moreover, we see that all but two of the conformance checking studies relying on imperative techniques use quantitative measures for representing results and no qualification.
+In contrast, half of the declarative applications employ qualitative measures and the other half quantitative ones.
+Additionally, both imperative and declarative techniques (15 of 28, respective five of eleven) localize and show violations, but less often compared to qualifying or quantifying results.
+However, explanations and diagnoses appear to be relatively frequent (19 of 28, respective nine of eleven times) in declarative applications.
+As to hybrid applications, it is notable that all types of results are covered, and a focus seems to lie on qualifying and explaining diagnoses.
+Thus, it appears that the conformance checking technique chosen in the applications is related to the results and their contextualization and, therefore, should be chosen with care.